Inverted Nipple Surgery: Procedures, Recovery & Side EffectBody Plastic Surgery

 FAQs About Nipple Correction Surgery

-1) Can I drive after nipple correction surgery?
+1) Can I drive after an inverted nipple treatment?

 You cannot drive right after the surgery as you are under sedatives and probably feel dizzy for a few days.
 You can drive independently from a week after the operation.